DORA-Ready: 12-Point Framework for Cybersecurity Vendor Selection

 3. Test Against Evasive and AI-Driven Threats

-4. Mimic Real-World Traffic and Environments
+4. Mimic Real-World Banking Traffic and Environments

 5. Gauge Integration Complexity and Ecosystem Fit